usma-eecs/thinkcspy/_sources/ICE/ICE01_Test.rst

     the license is included in the section entitled "GNU Free Documentation License".

-Power of Algoritm - Comparison of Algorithmic Time
+Power of Algorithm - Comparison of Algorithmic Time
 ==================================================